 - Investing money

-You should NEVER blog on a topic that you know nothing about or have any experience in.
-Period.
+You should never start a business on a topic that you have no knowledge about or experience in.

 I can’t tell you how many “personal finance” blogs I have seen where people running the blog have no idea what they are talking about.

-There are thousands of blogs that don’t produce any real money because the owner isn’t a professional, has no real passion for the niche, or isn’t knowledgeable enough on the topic.
+There are thousands of blogs in profitable blog niches that don’t produce any real money because the owner isn’t a professional, has no real passion for the blog niche, or isn’t knowledgeable enough on the topic.

 There are a lot of people blogging about blogging and teaching others how to make money before they’ve ever made any money themselves.